 Intercultural Learning & Engagement

-We aim to address the needs and inequalities of historically disadvantaged individuals or groups, while fostering a learning environment and inclusive community for all students, faculty and staff to succeed in an increasingly diverse society.
-These groups include students of color, low-income students, first-generation students, women, the Deaf community, and University employees.
+We aim to address the needs and inequalities of historically disadvantaged individuals or groups while fostering a learning environment and inclusive community for all students, faculty and staff to succeed in an increasingly diverse society.
+These groups include students of color, low-income students, first-generation students, women, the Deaf community and University employees.

 Our Focus

-A Biblical Basis for Diversity
+A Biblical Basis for Intercultural Learning & Engagement

 God teaches in Scripture that the human race is one.